awslabs/aws-cloudfront-extensions/edge/python/serverless-load-balancer/README.md

-# Serverless load balancer
+# Serverless Load Balancer

-The serverless load balance solution handle cloudfront origin request and made load balance via Lambda@Edge function
+The serverless load balance solution will load balance for your origin via Lambda@Edge which is deployed on CloudFront origin request

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders: